Little children, keep yourselves from idols (1 John 5:20).

 I no longer serve the idol of personal pride or the idol of needing to be in ministry.
 And I’ve never been freer as a child of God.
 Ministry is a joy, not a burden.
 I don’t have to be in ministry.
 I am privileged to be called by the Father to serve His people.
 Jesus meets my personal needs.
 And now I’m free to commit my life to serve the Father as I serve others.

-Take advantage of the current environment we are in and allow the Father access in your life to deal with any heart idols that may be in the way of His best for you!
+Allow the Father access in your life today to deal with any heart idols that may be in the way of His best for you!